 I must now make a distinction.
-I am not going to say that the existence of Inner Rings is an evil.
+I am not going to say that the existence of Inner Rings is an Evil.
 It is certainly unavoidable.
-There must be confidential discussions: and it is not only not a bad thing, it is (in itself) a good thing, that personal friendship should grow up between those who work together.
-And it is perhaps impossible that the official hierarchy of any organization should quite coincide with its actual workings.
-If the wisest and most energetic people invariably held the highest posts, it might coincide; since they often do not, there must be people in high positions who are really deadweights and people in lower positions who are more important than their rank and seniority would lead you to suppose.
-In that way the second, unwritten system is bound to grow up.
-It is necessary; and perhaps it is not a necessary evil.
+There must be confidential discussions: and it is not only a bad thing, it is (in itself) a good thing, that personal friendship should grow up between those who work together.
+And it is perhaps impossible that the official hierarchy of any organisation should coincide with its actual workings.
+If the wisest and most energetic people held the highest spots, it might coincide; since they often do not, there must be people in high positions who are really deadweights and people in lower positions who are more important than their rank and seniority would lead you to suppose.
+It is necessary: and perhaps it is not a necessary evil.
 But the desire which draws us into Inner Rings is another matter.
 A thing may be morally neutral and yet the desire for that thing may be dangerous.
 As Byron has said: